ministryofjustice/opg-technical-guidance/adr/choose_npm_publish.md

 - Get feedback from the wider community in making us better developers
 - Modularised code for cleaner codebases and easier testing

-The downside of this approach means development cycles may take longer.
-This is due to the extra work to build and publish the package.
-Long term the benefits you gain outweigh this initial cost.
+The downsides of this approach are

+- Development cycles will be longer initially due to the extra work to create the module
+- There will be more repositories to maintain
+- Potential loss of ownership if the code moves out of control of the product team
+- Learning curve for those unfamiliar with the NPM and Javascript ecosystem